rust-lang/rfcs/text/0000-freeze.md

 ## Read Only Memory

 If a type is suitable for read only memory, then it cannot have any interior mutability.
-For example, an `AtomicU8` is a poor candidate for being put into read only memory because the type system has no way to ensure that type is not mutated.
-It is, however, allowed to put a `Box<AtomicUsize>` in read only memory as long as the heap allocation remains in writable memory.
+For example, an `AtomicU8` cannot be placed in read-only memory, since it's possible to modify it via `.store` using only an immutable reference.
+On the other hand, a `Box<AtomicU8>` _can_ be placed in read only memory as long as the heap allocation remains in writable memory.

 The [main reason](https://github.com/rust-lang/rust/blob/84ec8238b14b4cf89e82eae11907b59629baff2c/src/libcore/marker.rs#L702) libcore has a private version of `Freeze` is to decide:
 > whether a `static` of that type is placed in read-only static memory or writable static memory